Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

 \subsection{Main result}

-Let $(X,\omega)$ be a compact K\"ahler manifold and let $D$ be a simple normal crossing divisor on $D$.
-Let $(E,\theta,h)$ be a tame harmonic bundle over $X-D$ (see \cref{sec:tame} for precise definition), and let $\diae$ be the subsheaf of $\iota_*E$ consisting of sections whose norms with respect to $h$ have sub-polynomial growth, where $\iota:X-D\hookrightarrow X$ is the inclusion.
+Let $(X,\omega)$ be a compact K\"ahler manifold and let $D$ be a simple normal crossing divisor on {$X$}.
+Let $(E,\theta,h)$ be a tame harmonic bundle over $X-D$ so that $\theta$ has nilpotent residues on $D$(see \cref{sec:tame} for the precise definition), and let $\diae$ be the subsheaf of $\iota_*E$ consisting of sections whose norms with respect to $h$ have sub-polynomial growth {(see \cref{sec:prolongation})}, where $\iota:X-D\hookrightarrow X$ is the inclusion.
 By Simpson-Mochizuki, $\diae$ is a locally free coherent sheaf, and $(E,\theta)$ extends to a logarithmic Higgs bundle

 such that

 We refer to \cref{sec:prolongation} for more details.